-Joe Biden’s Disgusting Groping Should Make Him Poison For Presidential Run [Opinion]
+Joe Biden’s Alleged Groping Should Make Him Poison For Presidential Run [Opinion]

 — Funkytown (@hotfunkytown) November 9, 2017

 Biden’s detractors are having a field day with the photos, even editing some of them to make it look like he’s grabbing breasts.
-But even if he isn’t really grabbing breasts, how can anybody not see that Biden’s behavior is downright creepy.
+But even if he isn’t really grabbing breasts, how can anybody not see that Biden’s behavior is downright creepy?

 Those defending Biden need to ask themselves this: If Biden groped your daughter while sniffing her hair, wouldn’t you be offended?
 Would you want this man as your president?
-Yes, you can rightly point to Donald Trump and his harsh words towards women.
-But that doesn’t make Biden’s behavior more tolerable.
+Yes, you can rightly point to Donald Trump and his harsh words toward women, but that doesn’t make Biden’s behavior more tolerable.

 There are a number of politicians and public figures who can put up a challenge to President Trump in 2020.
 However, supporting Joe Biden as a candidate would be a huge mistake for Democrats.
 Once again, Biden is a good man, even if flawed.
 But he just isn’t presidential material.